esrabecker/Turing-College-Data-Analytics-Projects/Introduction to Data Analystics /Adventure Works Analysis - Spreadsheets /readme.md

 - AdventureWorks.employee (with contact data)
 - AdventureWorks.SalesTerritory

 Some of the redundant columns have been removed here (as opposed to the original SQL tables) to improve performance.
-There still may be redundant columns in the data, it is up to you to choose what to use and what not.																						### [Adventure Works Sales Analysis Report](https://docs.google.com/spreadsheets/d/1kRYcSapO_W5zthyZE6LJrV_NJUuIqpg7Us1qs87hC-o/edit#gid=108409262)
+There still may be redundant columns in the data, it is up to you to choose what to use and what not.
 ### You've been tasked to populate the 'Overview' sheet with analytical insight:
 1. Business would like to see the monthly sales trend.
 2. They would also like to evaluate online vs non-online orders.